 A bigger statue of a strong-looking man with a spear can be found near the Datu’s House.
 The statue has the label Bagani which is the local term for tribal warriors.
 Miniature statues of people wearing varying clothes showcase the colorful culture of Mindanao’s indigenous people.
 There’s a miniature waterfall with the name Tinubdan which means a spring of wisdom.

 We later came across to another native hut which has a carabao statue pulling a cart behind it.
 These showcase a typical native lifestyle of most Filipinos prior to western colonization.
 Swinging in a hammock as a way to relax during siesta time after a hard and tiring day of plowing the fields is a favorite by most Filipinos.
 The wishing well perhaps symbolizes how the Filipino culture is rich in superstition which varies in every region.

 There are actually a lot more fun things to do in this resort, like fishing in its Fishing Village, horseback riding, swimming, camping, watching a Tinubdan-Langub show and daring yourself to challenge your fear of heights in their SkyRider.
-With all our fun experience in just a short time, we recommend adding a visit to Eden Nature Park and Resort on your list during your trip to Davao City.
+With all our fun experiences in just a short time, we recommend adding a visit to Eden Nature Park and Resort to your list during your trip to Davao City.